Adamsimsy/adamsimsy.github.io/blog/_posts/2017-11-25-reset-sitecore-admin-password-and-account.md

 ---
+layout: post
-title:  Reset Sitecore admin password and account
+title: "Reset Sitecore admin password and account"
 date: 2017-11-25 00:17:54
 categories: sitecore
-tags:
-- account
+tags: account
 ---
 I recently managed to lock out my Sitecore local admin account when using the Sitecore PowerShell module.
 It did this without warning when the elevated privileges stopped working correctly.